Quebec man gets nine years for attempting to leave Canada to join Islamic State

-A Quebec man convicted of attempting to leave Canada to join the Islamic State has been sentenced to nine years in prison.
+Ismael Habib's strong loyalty to the principles of the Islamic State as well as the lack of evidence supporting his prospect for rehabilitation justified a nine-year prison term, a Quebec court judge said Friday.

-A judge sentenced Ismael Habib today to eight years for the terrorism-related offence and one additional year for giving false information to obtain a passport.
+Judge Serge Delisle sentenced Habib to nine years in prison for attempting to leave Canada to join the Islamic State and for giving false information to obtain a passport.

+He cited the 29-year-old Habib's "total adherence" to the principals and goals of the Islamic State as a factor justifying a longer sentence.

+"This was not the utopian and thoughtless project of a teenager who was manipulated or carried away by an impulse," Delisle told the court.

-The Crown had argued for a nine-year prison term, while Habib's attorney suggested six-and-a-half years minus the nearly 27 months Habib has served in pre-trial custody.
+His attorney had suggested six-and-a-half years minus the nearly 27 months Habib has served in pre-trial custody.

-Habib, 29, was ensnared by an RCMP-led sting operation, in which he admitted to an undercover agent posing as a crime boss that he wanted to travel to Syria to join the Islamic State.
+The accused was ensnared by an RCMP-led sting operation, in which he admitted to an undercover agent posing as a crime boss that he wanted to travel to Syria to join the Islamic State.

 He was found guilty in June, making him the first adult in Canada to be convicted after going to trial on the charge of attempting to leave Canada to join the Islamic State.